-We offer a tax-qualified retirement plan, or 401(k) plan, to eligible employees, including our named executive officers.
+We offer a 401(k) plan to eligible employees, including our named executive officers.
 In accordance with this plan, all eligible employees may contribute a percentage of compensation up to a maximum of the statutory limits per year.
-Company contributions are discretionary and no contributions were made during 2014 or 2013.
+Company contributions are discretionary and contributions in the amount of approximately \$0.1 million and \$0 were made during the year ended December 31, 2015 and 2014 respectively.

-Employment and Consulting Agreements
+Employment Agreements

-We entered into employment agreements with three of our named executive officers.
+We entered into employment agreements with two of our named executive officers.
 Each of these employment agreements provides for "at will" employment, meaning that either we or the named executive officer may terminate our employment relationship at any time without cause.